Low Downpayment Mortgage Options

 Conventional 97: 3% Downpayment

 The Conventional 97 is a 3% downpayment program available to home buyers with higher credit scores than FHA requires.
+Conventional mortgages are ones that lenders can sell to Freddie Mac or Fannie Mae after closing.

 The advantage with this program is the cancellable private mortgage insurance (PMI).
 FHA loans require mortgage insurance payments for the life of the loan in most cases.